Zenshin Kokoro Aikido

 The school of Zenshin Kokoro Aikido remains independent to ensure we remain open-minded in attitude.
 We practice specific core principles to maintain a high level of training and development.

-Any student (whether beginner, or more experienced student or sensei) is welcome to train with us.
+Anyone (whether a beginner, or more experienced student or sensei)

 Focus is on integrity and quality.

-Return to Z K A Homepage
+Return to Z K A Homepage or click on a page below

-ZKA website Copyright GMcMaster©2004 - 2008 All rights reserved
+ZKA website Copyright GMcMaster©2004 - 2013 All rights reserved